-Pakistan is not a country full of crazy extreme terrorists as the media may have you believe.
-Pakistan is a country full of the kindest and warm-hearted people I’ve ever met.
-Every single person I met in the country welcomed me with open arms and went out of their way to make sure I was ok at all times.
+Pakistan is not a country full of crazy extreme terrorists, as the media may have you believe.
+On the contrary, Pakistan is a country full of the kindest and warm-hearted people I’ve ever met.

 One of the best things you can do to keep safe while traveling is to have travel insurance to protect you in case something goes wrong.
 I recommend using World Nomad’s Insurance for coverage in Pakistan.

 Although I typically travel the world solo, during my time in Pakistan, I was with a group of other travelers and locals as part of the IESS program.
 Therefore I want to direct you to some additional resources about female travel in Pakistan.

 - Guide to Solo Female Travel in Pakistan

 I will say that based on my experience in Pakistan, I would be happy to go back there as a solo female traveler.
 I also know many other female travel bloggers who have spent months traveling in Pakistan solo with no issues.

 The best time to visit depends on where you want to go in Pakistan.
 The high season is from May-October when the weather is dry and warm throughout the country.

 It might seem strange to visit such a hot country during the North American summer, but this is the best time if you want to explore the Northern areas.

 This is because during the winter (November-April), much of the landscape is covered in snow.
 You likely won’t be able to access many of the places I’ve mentioned in this post during this time.

 Even in August, it was still snowing in some places we visited!
 May-October is also peak trekking season, as there is little rainfall in the area.